connors/photon/README.md

 ## Documentation

-Photons's documentation is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://photonkit.com>.
+Photon's documentation is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://photonkit.com>.
 The docs may also be run locally.

 ### Running documentation locally